 If you’re obese, overweight, or just out of shape to the point that high intensity interval training is too much for you to handle, that’s perfectly fine.

-You can stick to slow, conventional cardio and still burn fat.
+You can stick to slow, regular conventional exercise and still burn fat, even though it may not be the best.

-As you burn fat and lose excess pounds with cardio, there’s a good chance that you will get your body in better shape to increase the intensity of your workouts.
+As you burn fat and lose excess pounds, there’s a good chance that you will get your body in better shape to increase the intensity of your workouts.

 And that’s where the magic happens!